Speaking Center Faculty Resources

 Visual Aid Presentation

 This presentation will overview the value of visual aids in a presentation.
-The workshop focuses on teaching students how to use technology in their presentation to communicate their ideas more effectively.
+The workshop focuses on teaching students how to use technology in their presentations to communicate their ideas more effectively.
 Students will be shown good practices for creating a visual presentation as well as learn common techniques to make their presentations stand out.
 This Workshop is suitable for any class that requires visual aids for presentations.
-50 minutes
+50 minutes.

 Group Presentation Workshop

-This presentation outlines the four basic modes of delivery, and the advantages and disadvantages of each one.
-We review delivery tips, and the importance of verbal and nonverbal communication.
+This presentation outlines the four basic modes of delivery and the advantages and disadvantages of each one.
+We review delivery tips and the importance of verbal and nonverbal communication.
 The main focus of this workshop is to use an impromptu activity that improves the flow and natural speaking ability of extemporaneous delivery.
 This workshop is suitable for any public speaking class, or any class that has presentations.
-30 minutes or 50 minutes
+30 minutes or 50 minutes.

 Speech Organization Presentation